Assessment guidance

 There is no 'perfect' essay or assessment.
 But below I will talk through some of the many ways to produce excellent and creative work that will meet or exceed the criteria for each piece of work.

 Let's start with the basics!
-What I hope you will all learn across the module is how to 'read' the perfectionist demands of the world we live in for what they are: invitations to judge and assess bodies according to a wide variety of standards and assumptions that themselves embody culture as much (or more!) than science; and to consume an endless array of products and information sold on the basis that they will move you ever closer to an ever-receding 'perfect'.
-So there is an emphasis across the assignments below on developing your skills at identifying and analysing primary sources that manifest humanity's historical search for 'perfect' bodies.
+What I hope you will all learn across the module is how to 'read' the perfectionist demands of the world we live in for what they are: invitations to judge and assess bodies-- including our own -- according to a wide variety of standards and assumptions that are deeply cultural and historical.
+The call to perfect ourselves is also an invitation to consume an endless array of products and information sold on the basis that they will move you ever closer to an ever-receding 'perfect'.
+So there is an emphasis across the assignments below on developing your skills at identifying and critically analysing primary sources that manifest humanity's historical search for 'perfect' bodies.

 So: on to the specifics!

 This essay will explore a single historical source promoting bodily perfection.
 This might be an image, an advertisement, a piece of historical reporting, or an excerpt from the self-help literature.
+It could also be a film, television show, an artisitc work, an object or a piece of literature.
 Students will situate that source in its historical context and use close analysis to understand what ‘perfection’ entailed, and who could or could not become ‘perfect’ in that historical time and place.

 How to do this assessment: